SalishSeaCast/docs/work_env/hg_version_control.rst

 how to do so without having to do frivolous branch merges, and how to recover from the common mistakes.

-Use :command:`hg incoming` to see changes that are present in the upstream repo that have not yet been pulled into your local repo.
+Use :kbd:`hg incoming` to see changes that are present in the upstream repo that have not yet been pulled into your local repo.
 Similarly,
-:command:`hg outgoing` will show you the changes that are present in your local repo that have not been pushed upstream.
+:kbd:`hg outgoing` will show you the changes that are present in your local repo that have not been pushed upstream.

 Ensure that you have committed all of your changes before you pull new changes from upstream;
 i.e.
-:command:`hg status` should show nothing or a list of untracked files marked with the :kbd:`!` character.
+:kbd:`hg status` should show nothing or a list of untracked files marked with the :kbd:`!` character.

-:command:`hg pull --rebase` will pull the changes from upstream and merge your locally committed changes on top of them.
+:kbd:`hg pull --rebase` will pull the changes from upstream and merge your locally committed changes on top of them.
-Using :kbd:`rebase` avoids the creation of a new head (aka a branch) in your local repo and an unnecessary merge commit that results from the use of :command:`hg pull --update`.
+Using :kbd:`rebase` avoids the creation of a new head (aka a branch) in your local repo and an unnecessary merge commit that results from the use of :kbd:`hg pull --update`.
 That reserves branching and merging for the relatively rare occasions when temporarily divergent lines of development are actually required.

 The `rebase extension docs`_ have more information and diagrams of what's going on in this `common rebase use case`_.